kevScheuer/PyAmpPlots/README.md

 | L              | orbital angular momentum | standard letter convention: S, P, D, F, ... |

 Note that this forces the m-projection to be a single character.
 If your config files, and therefore `.fit` result files, don't follow this format then you must edit the `parse_amplitude` function within [extract_fit_results.cc](./scripts/extract_fit_results.cc) to properly convert your amplitude naming scheme into `eJPmL` format.
 This is because the csv headers use this format, and so all the analysis scripts depend on this for interpreting the results.
 You can, of course, choose to keep your `amp_name` scheme and instead rewrite all the analysis scripts to interpret your format instead, though it will require a lot more work.

+### Data File Format
+The [extract_bin_info.cc](./scripts/extract_bin_info.cc) script also makes 2 basic assumptions:
+1. The flat ROOT trees (typically output by a DSelector) that serve as the input to AmpTools have cuts already applied to them in a mass bin.
+For example, the `M4Pi` branch in any of the mass bins in [data](./data/) is already cut to its alloted range.
+2. The following branches exist in each file:
+    * `t`: the squared four momentum transfer
+    * `E_Beam`: beam photon energy
+    * `M4Pi`: the primary invariant mass of interest.
+Since this is heavily reaction dependent, it is an optional argument that can be passed
+    * `Weight`: tracks a weight value for each event so that sideband subtraction is properly implemented.
+This may fail when using a separate background file in AmpTools